Mikayel Nalbandian: Early years

 Mikayel Nalbandian was born on 14 November (2 November in Old Style), (Note: Nalbandian was more likely born on 26 October (7 November in the New Style) and baptized on 2/14 November.
 However, the latter date is widely used in scholarly literature as his birthdate.)
 1829 in Nakhichevan-on-Don (New Nakhichevan), an Armenian-populated town near Rostov-on-Don founded by Crimean Armenians in 1779, after they were relocated by Catherine the Great.
 His father, Ghazar (or Lazar, d.
 1864), and earlier ancestors were farriers (and/or blacksmiths), from which they got their last name, which originates from Persian nalband.
 He first studied, from 1837 to 1845, at the private school of Father Gabriel Patkanian, a pioneer of modern Armenian education.
 He was taught Russian and French and was exposed to Western literature and science.
 Patkanian's school was shut down by Catholicos Nerses Ashtaraketsi in October 1845.
 Nerses and Harutiun Khalibian, the pro-clerical mayor of Nakhichevan, believed Patkanian went too far by promoting secular subjects at his school.

 From July 1848 to July 1853 Nalbandian worked as the secretary of Archbishop Matteos Vehapetian, the primate of the diocese of New Nakhichevan and Bessarabia, seated in Kishinev, in modern Moldova.
-During those years he was mostly based in Kishnev, but regularly visited his hometown and Odessa, Kherson, and Crimea for health treatment.
-During this period, he was known as a dpir, a low-level rank in the Armenian church akin to a clerk or deacon.
+During those years he was mostly based in Kishinev, but regularly visited his hometown and Odessa, Kherson, and Crimea for health treatment.
+During this period, he was known as a dpir, a low rank in the Armenian Church akin to a clerk or deacon.
 For his liberal writings, he incurred the enmity of the church authorities.
 Catholicos Nerses developed an enmity towards Nalbandian for his alleged immoral writings.
-He was forced to flee Kishnev and New Nakhichevan to avoid religious persecution.
+He was forced to flee Kishinev and New Nakhichevan to avoid religious persecution.